 This one-and-one-half-story frame house, located in Valentine, is a simplified example of a Neo-Classical Revival dwelling, based upon earlier Greek Revival style houses in the eastern and midwestern states.
-F. M. Walcott established one of the largest legal practices in the state and also held the offices of county judge and county attorney.
+F. M. Walcott established one of the offices of county judge and county attorney.
+Source: Nebraska Historical Society owned by the Centennial Hall Corporation, a nonprofit organization which uses it for community functions.
 Source: Nebraska Historical Society